os-fpga/1st-CLaaS/doc/DevelopersGuide.md

     - `regress`: a regression script that launches framework and app regression scripts
   - `doc`: documentation (including this document)
   - `init`: a script to set up the repository for development
-  - `sdaccel_setup`: a script to set up for development using Xilinx tools on AWS
+  - `vitis_setup`: a script to set up for development using Xilinx tools on AWS

 An application _`foo`_ is constructed from code in `framework` and `apps/foo`. `framework` and `apps/foo` contain files/directories using nearly identical structure: